eboto/sslol/README.md

 *I do not suggest using SSLOL*

+**What is this library missing?**

+Besides a conscience, SSLOL still needs:

+  * **Support for hot-reloading**.
+Mucking around with the JVM-default SSLContext doesn't seem to work in a hot-reload scenario.
+Meaning, the tests only pass because they are configured to execute on a forked jvm.
+  * **To get rid of the stupid SSLOL.initialize method**.
+I hate that it's necessary, but otherwise any web-request library you use before your first SSLOL call will forever store the useless default SSLContext.
+Any ideas?

 **Wait a second, how safe is this library?**

 This library is about as safe as unprotected sex.

 **So why did you build it?**